This flag has no rules

 Update: August 2020

-As we planned how to mark Pride in 2020 (there will be another article soon covering this), our LGBT+ network reflected on how we had incorporated the pride flag into our Auto Trader ‘Chevron' in 2019.
+As we planned how to mark Pride virtually in 2020 (see The Making of for more about our video), our LGBT+ network reflected on how we had incorporated the pride flag into our Auto Trader ‘Chevron' in 2019.

 To this day, visibility remains such a paramount and organic part of our discussions.
 We're aware of the reach our social and professional platforms have.
 Our communities, colleagues, friends and families are at the absolute heart of our every intention.
 We strive to educate ourselves and others on matters that our network has committed to help change for the better.